Gabrimer/TheStarFestival/README.md

 </details>

+## Planned features:
+- Potential to add more scraps(?)

 ## Credits

 - Nintendo for creating and owning "Super Mario Galaxy" and the Super Mario Bros. franchise
-- [The Models Resource](https://www.models-resource.com/wii/supermariogalaxy/) for porting the Super Mario Galaxy models
+- [The Models Resource](https://www.models-resource.com) for porting the [Super Mario Galaxy](https://www.models-resource.com/wii/supermariogalaxy/) models
 - [HolographicWings](https://github.com/HolographicWings) for creating [LethalExpansion](https://github.com/HolographicWings/LethalExpansion) and [LethalSDK](https://github.com/HolographicWings/LethalSDK-Unity-Project)
+- [Pokopish](https://github.com/MartijnTielemans) for bringing me this project idea

 _"This mod was created purely for entertainment purposes and is not intended for commercial use.
-All rights to the original characters, soundtrack and game are retained by their rightful owners."_
+All rights to the original characters, models, soundtrack and game are retained by their rightful owners."_